 2. In a large skillet, heat remaining olive oil and butter over medium-low heat.
 Once butter has melted, add onion slices and sprinkle with sugar.
 Stirring occasionally, let the onions cook about 20 to 25 minutes, until caramelized and golden brown.

-3. Add 2 cups of spinach to each plate and top with equal amounts of squash, caramelized onions, pecans and goat cheese.
+3. Add 2 cups of lettuce to each plate and top with equal amounts of squash, caramelized onions, pecans and goat cheese.

 4. Drizzle with 2 tablespoons of your favorite salad dressing and serve.